practable/relay/README.md

 Relay is a set of tools and services to let you to host remote lab experiments, without opening firewall ports.

  - Secure websocket relay and host adapter for sharing video and data, with read/write permissions
- - Secure login shell relay, host adapter and client  with end-to-end encrypted administration access without a jumpserver
+ - Secure login shell relay, host adapter and client for end-to-end encrypted admin access without a jumpserver
  - Booking server for connecting users to experiments
  - Works with experiments behind firewalls and NAT because all communications are relayed
  - No need to open firewall ports, or get public IPv4 addresses.